JoeBussard/javascript-fun/README.md

     rgbPartyEffect(elementId:string, speed:number=20, backgroundReset:string='black', start_color:number =0, end_color:number =1)

-First, include rgb-class.js in a <script> tag in your html file.
-You can include your usage of the class after the <script> tag for the rgb-class.js file.
+Include rgb-class.js in a <script> tag in your HTML file before using the class.

 The effect works by passing a string for the id of a given element into the class constructor.

-After that, you just need to call toggleActive() and the element with the id you provided will begin to cycle through Red, Green, and Blue background colors.
+Call toggleActive() and the element with the id you provided will begin to cycle through Red, Green, and Blue background colors.

 Parameters:
     elementId
 The string for the element you want to have the effect on